-The exact results, that can be obtained in some special cases, are of great importance, because they can be used for benchmarking various approximations.
+The exact results, that one can obtain in some special cases, are of great importance, as they can be used for benchmarking various approximations.
 In this article, we examine the Falicov-Kimball model [17], the simplest model of strongly correlated electrons, which considers the local interaction between the itinerant d electrons and localized f electrons.
-It is a binary alloy type model and it displays a variety of modulated phases [18-21] in the ground state phase diagram for the one-dimensional (D = 1) and two-dimensional (D = 2) cases.
-The main advantage of the Falicov-Kimball model is the featuring of an exact solution in infinite dimensions [22, 23] within the dynamical mean field theory (DMFT) [24, 25].
-Its extension by inclusion of correlated hopping was also considered and the DMFT solution with a nonlocal self-energy was provided [26, 27].
+It is a binary alloy type model and it displays a variety of modulated phases [18-21] in the ground state phase diagram for the onedimensional (D = 1) and two-dimensional (D = 2) cases.
+The main advantage of the Falicov-Kimball model is in the featuring of an exact solution in infinite dimensions [22, 23] within the dynamical mean field theory (DMFT) [24, 25].
+Its extension by inclusion of correlated hopping was also considered and the DMFT solution with a nonlocal self-energy were provided [26, 27].

-In our previous articles [28, 29], we considered the charge and heat transport as well as optical conductivity spectra for the Falicov-Kimball model with correlated hopping on Bethe lattice.
-We calculated the one particle density of states (DOS) and two particle transport function (the "quasiparticle" scattering time) for a wide range of the correlated hopping parameter values and observed the singularities on the transport function due to the resonant two-particle contributions, whereas the one particle DOS does not show any anomalous features.
+In our previous articles [28, 29], we have considered the charge and heat transport as well as optical conductivity spectra for the Falicov-Kimball model with correlated hopping on Bethe lattice.
+We have calculated the one particle density of states (DOS) and two particle transport function (the "quasiparticle" scattering time) for a wide range of the correlated hopping parameter values and have observed the singularities on transport function due to the resonant two-particle contributions. whereas the one particle DOS does not show any anomalous features.
 By tuning the doping of itinerant electrons, one can bring the chemical potential close to the resonant frequency and a large increase of the electrical and thermal conductivities and of the thermoelectric power can be achieved.
-At the same time, a strong enhancement of the Drude peak is developed on the optical conductivity spectra and a strong deviation from the Debye relaxation is observed at low temperatures.
-On the other hand, for some values of correlated hopping, when the hopping amplitude between the occupied sites is sufficiently reduced, itinerant electrons localize in the clusters of sites occupied by f-electrons giving rise to an additional narrow band in the DOS between the lower and upper Hubbard bands separated by an additional gap.
+Simultaneously, the strong enhancement of the Drude peek is developed on optical conductivity spectra and the strong deviation from the Debye relaxation is observed at low temperatures.
+On the other hand, for some values of correlated hopping, when the hopping amplitude between the occupied sites is reduced sufficiently, itinerant electrons localize in the clusters of sites occupied by f-electrons giving rise to an additional narrow band in the DOS between the lower and upper Hubbard bands separated by additional gap.

-It was already shown by Zlatić and Freericks [30] and Zlatić et al. [31] that light doping of the Mott insulator hugely enhanced its thermoelectric properties and electronic thermal transport, which displays a universal behaviour in the case of bad metals.
-However, nobody has investigated these for the systems with correlated hopping.
-The main purpose of this article is to study the dc charge and thermal transport as well as thermopower for the Falicov-Kimball model with correlated hopping at the light doping levels.
+It was shown already by Zlatić and Freericks [30] and Zlatić et al. [31] that light doping of the Mott insulator hugely enhanced its thermoelectric properties and electronic thermal transport, which displays a universal behaviour in the case of bad metals.
+But nobody have investigated these for the systems with correlated hopping.
+The main subject of this article is to study the dc charge and thermal transport as well as thermopower for the Falicov-Kimball model with correlated hopping at light doping levels.

 The paper is organized as follows.
-In section 2, we present the DMFT solution for the Falicov-Kimball model with correlated hopping on a Bethe lattice and provide a derivation of the expressions for the charge and thermal transport coefficients.
+In section 2, we present the DMFT solution for the Falicov-Kimball model with correlated hopping on a Bethe lattice and provide derivation of the expressions for the charge and thermal transport coefficients.
 In section 3, we present our results for the charge and thermal transport for different values of the correlated hopping parameters and for different doping levels.
 The results are summarized in section 4.